-This chapter is the longest and most demanding in the book, a synthesis of archaeological, geophysical, anthropological, biological, and historic data with 30 years of observations of plant behavior in recovery.
-It presents many new ideas that are unfamiliar to the academic community primarily because of a fraud in the editing and publication of the first explorers' account that was discovered while researching this history chapter.
-The consequences of the corrected record are published only here, due to the cost of peer review and academic publishing.
-It is best read in three sittings of about 25pp each (the remaining 11pp are references).
+This chapter is the longest and most demanding in the book, a synthesis of archaeological, geophysical, anthropological, biological, and historic data with 34 years of observations of plant behavior in recovery.
+It presents many new ideas that are unfamiliar to the academic community primarily because of a fraud in the editing and publication of the first explorers' account that was discovered while doing research for this chapter.
+The consequences of the corrected record I have published only here, due to the costs of peer review and academic publishing.
+It is best read in three sittings of about 25-30pp each (the remaining 11pp are references).

-WILDERGARTEN 6.1
+WILDERGARTEN 6.4

-Wildergarten, ©2014 by Mark Edward Vande Pol & Wildergarten Press, All rights reserved.
+Wildergarten, ©2014-2022 by Mark Edward Vande Pol & Wildergarten Press, All rights reserved.
 All photos and illustrations except as noted are by Mark Edward Vande Pol.